Insert objects into an image using inpaint

 5. Select one of the mask extraction options:

-6. Optional: In the Parameters panel, adjust the following options:
+6. Optional: In the Parameters panel, adjust any of the following options:

 • Model: the Imagen model to use

-• Number of results: the number of result to generate
+• Number of results: the number of results to generate

 • Negative prompt: items to avoid generating

-7. In the prompt field, enter a new prompt to modify the image.
+7. In the prompt field, enter a text prompt that describes the content to add.

 8. Click sendGenerate.